dylanPowers/ipfs-linux-service/README.md

 Install
 -------
-To install ipfs as a daemon, first you'll have to have installed ipfs by itself.
+To install ipfs as a daemon, simply run:
-Those instructions can be found at https://github.com/jbenet/go-ipfs.
-When you've gotten that taken care of simply run
 ```
-sudo -E ./install-ipfs.sh
+./install-ipfs.sh
 ```
 I also included a script that enables you to easily update ipfs.
-That can be run with
+That can be run
+with:
 ```
 ./update-ipfs.sh
 ```

 Note that this one doesn't require you to run as root, but will instead later ask for root permissions.